meanbee/magecert/request-flow.md

 ### Role

 The front controller performs the routing of the request to the appropriate controller.
-It loops over all of the registered routers, passing the request to each one of them to be matches against a controller capable of handling it.
+It loops over all of the registered routers, passing the request to each one of them to be matched against a controller capable of handling it.
 After the request has been dispatched, the front controller sends the response to the client.

 ### Events